paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 ### Old Grid Protocol

--   Once the candidate is backed, wait for some time T to pass to collect additional statements.
-Then produce a 'backed candidate packet' `(CommittedCandidateReceipt, Statements)`.
+-   Once the candidate is backed, produce a 'backed candidate packet' `(CommittedCandidateReceipt, Statements)`.
 -   Members of a backing group produce an announcement of a fully-backed candidate (aka "full manifest") when they are finished.
     -   `BackedCandidateManifest`
     -   Manifests are sent along the grid topology to peers who have the relay-parent in their implicit view.
-    -   Only sent by 1st-hop nodes after downloading the backed candidate packet
+    -   Only sent by 1st-hop nodes after downloading the backed candidate packet.
-        -   TODO: why?
+        -   The grid topology is a 2-dimensional grid that provides either a 1 or 2-hop path from any originator to any recipient - 1st-hop nodes are those which share either a row or column with the originator, and 2nd-hop nodes are those which share a column or row with that 1st-hop node.
+        -   Note that for the purposes of statement distribution, we actually take the union of the routing paths from each validator in a group to the local node to determine the sending and receiving paths.
     -   Ignored when received out-of-topology
 -   On every local view change, members of the backing group rebroadcast the manifest for all candidates under every new relay-parent across the grid.
--   Nodes should send a `BackedCandidateKnown(hash)` (acknowledgement) notification to any peer which has sent a manifest, and the candidate has been acquired by other means.
+-   Nodes should send a `BackedCandidateAcknowledgement(CandidateHash,
+    StatementFilter)` notification to any peer which has sent a manifest, and the candidate has been acquired by other means.
     -   This keeps alternative paths through the topology open.
         -   For the purpose of getting additional statements later.
         -   Why: sending ack is another way of completing "manifest exchange" (pre-req